 Propositions 15 to 24

-25. We endeavour to affirm, concerning ourselves, and concerning what we love, everything that we can conceive to affect pleasurably ourselves, or the loved object.
+25. We endeavour to affirm, concerning ourselves and what we love, everything that we can conceive to affect pleasurably ourselves, or the loved object.

 On the contrary, we endeavour to negative everything, which we conceive to affect painfully ourselves or the loved object.